Radio News Hub: History

 Launched in 2014, Radio News Hub was established to provide an alternative news service to existing providers, and was founded by a team of four journalists; Dave Uttley, Jamie Fletcher, Jon Francis and Stephanie Otty.
 As well as providing news updates it also supplies weather, travel, sport and entertainment bulletins.
 In 2018 the company celebrated providing its one millionth bulletin to its providers.
 Also in 2018 the company launched a new website and redesigned its dispatch system.
 In 2020, Radio News Hub appointed former TalkRadio news presenter Carl Hartley as a senior journalist.

 Having started its operations in an underground office in Leeds during 2014, Radio News Hub moved to a serviced office block in the city in 2015.
 In November 2020, it announced plans to relocate to purpose-built studios, also based in Leeds.

 Radio News Hub's national weather bulletins broadcast every hour on Boom Radio.

 In January 2023, Radio News Hub was acquired by Markettiers4DC, a broadcasting PR agency.

 On 13 February 2023 it was announced that Radio News Hub had become an official partner of the Radio Academy.
 The agreement meant Radio News Hub would be the official partners for the 2023 Radio Festival and the 2023 Audio and Radio Industry Awards.
 On 22 March 2023, David Prever the breakfast show presenter at BBC Radio Oxford, announced he would be joining Radio News Hub as their Head of Programming.
 On 7 March 2024, Howard Hughes joined Radio News Hub to present news bulletins for a day to mark the company's ninth anniversary.

 On 15 October 2024, it was announced that Radio News Hub had appointed Lee Allestone as their Commercial Director.
 On 22 November 2024, Radio News Hub announced they had hired Ricky Durkin as their Head of Content and Dave McMullan as News Editor.

 On 3 February 2025, Radio News Hub launched a worldwide hourly news service, delivering news to radio stations in their native languages.

+On 5 December 2025, Radio News Hub announced it had appointed Lisa Darvill as its Newsroom Manager.